 Celtic music is a broad grouping of musical genres that evolved out of the folk music traditions of the Celtic people of Western Europe.
 It refers to both orally transmitted traditional music and recorded music and the styles vary considerably to include anything from ‘trad’ (traditional music) to a wide range of hybrids.
 So, ‘Celtic music’ means two things.
 Firstly, it is the music of the people identifying themselves as Celts.
 Secondly it refers to whatever qualities that may be unique to the music of the Celtic Nations.
 Even though the languages of the Celts vary widely, the music of the Celtic Nations have much in common.
 Common instruments, common structure and themes and even shared melodies.
 There is tremendous variation, however, between Celtic regions.
 Ireland, Scotland and Brittany have a living tradition of language and music and there has been a recent, major revival of interest in Wales, Cornwall, the Isle of Man, Galicia and Asturias.
 Use of the word Celtic in marketing music started in the early 1960s as part of the worldwide, folk music revival of that era with the term quickly catching on with artists worldwide.

-What does the swirly symbol signify?
+What does the swirly, three-armed symbol in the band logo signify?

 The triskele, or as often referred to by many as a triskelion, is a well-known, complex, ancient Celtic symbol and while there are many variations of the triskele, our particular version is the most popular in Brittany, Celtic France.
 The word is derived from the Greek word “triskeles” meaning “three legs”.
 Its earliest creation dates back to the Neolithic era (also known as The New stone Age – in Northwest Europe from 4,500 to 1700 BC).
 This version is popular in Brittany and was ultimately adopted by the band to reveal, clearly, that the band was Celtic in nature, and in proud recognition of their foundational bond to Brittany.